8 Ways to Prepare for Your Next Tour

 2. Get Organized with a Master Timeline

-• Milestone Markers: Create a calendar or timeline that highlights key deadlines—when to finalize setlists for programmers, when to ship merch, when to confirm hotel reservations, pickup/return equipment rentals etc.
+• Milestone Markers: Create a calendar or timeline that highlights key deadlines: when to finalize setlists for programmers, when to ship merch, when to confirm hotel reservations, pickup/return equipment rentals etc. Just making this will remind you how very much there is to do.
+Add some checkboxes to make it fun.

-• Clear Communication: Share this timeline with the band, crew, and any outside vendors.
+• Clear Communication: Share your timeline with the band, crew, and any outside vendors.
 The fewer surprises for everyone, the smoother your tour.

 Pro Tip: Use tools like Mastertour or Google Calendar to keep all your info in one place and easily share with the touring crew.
 This helps you adapt quickly if venues suddenly change policies or new guidelines pop up.